Dealing with the Unexpected: Tips for Leading Change

 In reality, few (if any) change initiatives roll out as planned.
 Even when the senior leaders, managers, and employees all do a phenomenal job, unexpected things happen.
 And the best change leaders plan for the unexpected.

-With the Change Quest™ Model, you’ll have the tools to account for typical issues, like what to expect when taking a highly resistant group on a long, intense climb.
-Or having a group of travelers who don’t have the skills they need to be successful on the trail ahead of them.
+With Change Quest, you'll have the tools to account for typical issues, like what to expect when taking a highly resistant group on a long, intense climb.
+Or having a group of travelers who don't have the skills they need to be successful on the trail ahead of them.
 The model helps you assess and predict change as well as provides tools for dealing with the unexpected.

 Let's explore three common sources of problems and tips for moving through them successfully.

 Sometimes something drops onto the change journey and prevents people from moving forward until it's addressed.
 Roadblocks don't affect the overall change journey, so the goal and route remain the same, but your group has to get past the roadblock, possibly climbing over it or taking a short detour.
 Here are some examples of roadblocks:

 - A supplier is delayed in delivering a component

 - The cost of a necessary resource just increased

 - Another team's process or product is not yet finished

 - A key player or guide leaves the team or company